pimsmath/onlinecourses2020/content/home/ongoingcourses.md

 ---
 widget: pages
 headless: true
-active: false
+active: true
-weight: 65
+weight: 63

-title: "Future Courses"
+title: "Ongoing Courses"
 subtitle: >
-  The courses in this section are not yet accepting registrations.
+  The courses in this section are currently running and are not accepting registrations.

 content:
   page_type: courses